jkrumow/ActorKit/README.md

 The actor pool class `TBActorPool` is a subtype of actor so it is basically a proxy actor which mananges multiple actors.
 A received message will be forwarded on an available actor in the pool.

-Create an actor pool using your actor subclass which you like to pool:
+Create an actor pool by invoking the method below on your class of coice.
+An actor instance will be created and passed into the configuration block for further initialization:

 ```objc
 TBActorPool *pool = [WorkerActor poolWithSize:10 configuration:^(NSObject *actor, NSUInteger index) {